dibiancoj/Linq4Javascript/README.md

 * Drastically outperforms Underscore.js in Chrome, Firefox, and Safari

 **Setup**
-* Import the JLinq.js file into your html page (Or JLinq.ts - if using TypeScript)
+* Import the JLinq.js file into your html page (Bring JLinq.ts into solution if you are using TypeScript)

            <script src="/Scripts/JLinq.js"></script>